tmarkovski/json-bbs-signatures/spec/spec.md

 }
 ```

+#### Using JSON Path

 In order to provide a standardized way of describing object projections we can use [JSON Path](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/01/).
-In order to request multiple document nodes, we can use an array of JSON Path expressions.
+To request multiple document nodes, we can use an array of JSON Path expressions.

 *Example JSON Path expressions*